Frequently Asked Questions about Child Support in Ontario

 A: Joint custody is awarded when the judge feels parents can amicably agree on parenting matters.
 If each parent has the child at least 40% of the time, this is considered shared custody.
 In order to determine if a parent cares for the Child at least 40% of the time, one must calculate the actual amount of time spent with the child.
 Even if the payor is able to reach this threshold, a court has to consider various other factors in order to determine if the quantum of support should be reduced.

 The Federal Child Support Guidelines are used to determine how much child support should be paid based on the payor’s income and the number of children.
 The court will consider each parent’s gross income, as well as the costs associated with the joint custody.
 The judge may also take into consideration whether or not the parent is living with a new spouse or has other dependents.
 Once the Order for child support has been made by the court, that Order will be enforced.

 Q: Do I have to pay any more money to my former spouse for child support, other than the base amount of support as determined by my income and the Federal Child Support Guidelines?

-A: The Federal Child Support Guidelines also provide that in addition to the base amount of child support to be paid by a payor (as determined by his/her income and the Federal Child Support Guidelines), a support payor must also pay his/her pro-rata share of the Child’s extraordinary expenses.
+A: The Federal Child Support Guidelines also provide that in addition to the base amount of child support to be paid by a payor (as determined by his/her income and the Federal Child Support Guidelines), a support payor must also pay his/her pro-rata share of the Child’s special or extraordinary expenses.
 Section seven (7) of the Federal Child Support Guidelines, provides that extraordinary expenses include, but are not limited to, the following:

 - health expenses for the child